JetClient/jet-client-support/docs/jet-client-library.md

 <a name="global-variables"></a>
 ### Global Variables

-Use the `jc.globals` methods to access and manipulate global variables across all environments and requests.
+Use the `jc.globals` methods to access and manipulate global variables that are available regardless of the selected environment.

 To verify if a global variable exists:
 ```js